Fake! Does it matter?

 Remember why you’re there, and — before taking anything seriously — use your critical thinking skills.
 Get educated.
 Listen to believers and skeptics alike.
 Both provide important advice.

-My advice for fans: Treat ghost hunting like any other hobby.
-Decide your spending limit and stick to it.
+My advice for fans: Treat ghost hunting like any other form of entertainment.
+Some shows will be more authentic and more fun than others.
+Decide your goals – and your spending limit – ahead of time.

 Enjoy that for what it is: Great fun.

-Our interest has nothing to do with how popular the subject is.
-Many of us were working in paranormal fields long before TV shows made ghost hunting popular**.
+People like me were paranormal researchers long before TV shows made ghost hunting popular**.
 We’ll be here long after the fad is eclipsed by the next popular trend, too.

 If you’re attending an event, listening to the radio or watching TV, ask yourself: